What children feel when someone dies and why

 - letting children know that it’s OK to play, be happy and have fun

-- talking with children about death in a way that reflects your family’s personal or spiritual beliefs, or your child’s experiences – for example, ‘Yes, Poppy died, like when Leo’s grandpa died last term’.
+- talking about death with children in a way that reflects your family’s personal or spiritual beliefs or your child’s experiences – for example, ‘Yes, Poppy died, like when Leo’s grandpa died last term’.

 Helping children aged 2-5 years when someone dies